Exponential periods and o-minimality: Notation and preliminaries

+A subset $\Delta\subset\R^n$ is called a \emph{linear $m$-simplex} if it is the interior of a convex hull of $m+1$ affinely independent points.
+Our most important example is the \emph{standard simplex} $\Delta_n$ (in the normalisation of \cite{warner}), the convex hull of $0$ and the standard basis vectors of $\R^n$.
+This means:

 It is open in the ambient space.
 We denote by $\bar \Delta_n$ its closure in~$\R^n$.
 We fix the standard orientation.
-We define the face maps $k^i\colon \bar{\Delta}_{n-1}\to \bar{\Delta}_n$ as in \cite[(2)~p.142]{warner}.
+We define the face maps $\bar{\Delta}_{n-1}\to \bar{\Delta}_n$ as in \cite[(2)~p.142]{warner}.
 Moreover, for any topological space $X$ and subspace $Y$, we let $H_n(X,Y ;R)$ denote $n$-th singular homology with coefficients in the ring $R$.

-A \emph{manifold with corners} is a second countable Hausdorff topological space for which every point has a neighborhood that is homeomorphic to an open subset of $\R^{n}\times\R^m_{\geq 0}$.
+A \emph{manifold with corners} is a second countable Hausdorff topological space such that every point has a neighborhood that is homeomorphic to an open subset of $\R^{m_1}\times\R^{m_2}_{\geq 0}$.
+We will assume that each manifold with corners is equipped with a set of charts which need not be maximal; later on this set will be finite.
 Say $p\ge 1$.
-We will assume that each manifold with corners is equipped with a set of charts which need not be maximal; later on this set will be finite.
 A map defined on a subset $A$ of $\R^n$ with values in $\R^m$ is called $C^p$ if it extends to a $C^p$ map on an open neighborhood of $A$ in $\R^n$ with values in $\R^m$.
 A \emph{$C^p$-manifold with corners} is a manifold with corners such that all transition maps betweens charts are $C^p$.
 A map between two $C^p$-manifolds with corners is called $C^p$ if it is $C^p$ on all charts.
+The \emph{boundary} of a manifold with corners $X$ is the subset $\partial X=X\ssm X^{\mathrm{sm}}$ where $X^{\mathrm{sm}}$ is the open subset of regular points of $X$, i.e., their image under the chart maps is in $\R^{m_1}\times \R^{m_2}_{>0}$.

+\begin{rem} If $X$ is both a manifold with corners and a semi-algebraic set, then we have defined two conflicting notions of boundary $\partial X$ in the same spirit.
+For the semi-algebraic manifolds with corners constructed in Chapter~\ref{realblow} and beyond, the two notions of boundary agree. \end{rem}